 ‘There’s only so much sitting on the beach you can do’

-David Dransfield volunteers with both Age Concern and Age in Spain and has just become a trustee of the latter.
+David Dransfield volunteers with both Age Concern and Age in Spain.
 He is one of those people for whom volunteering is a way of life.
+At Age in Spain, David is a caseworker and a trustee.

 His almost full-time volunteering with these organisations comes after a long military career and a career in the NHS.
 David spent 22 years in the RAF, 16 in regular service and six as a full-time reservist while working in clinical governance in the NHS.
 He served in Northern Ireland, both Gulf wars, the Falklands and Bermuda.